(tinctura CECROPIA PALMATA)

 from AMAZON HERBS®

-Embauba (Cecropia species) also called Trumpet tree, is used for the relief of asthma, cough and other upper respiratory complaints (bacterial- and viral infections) , such as bronchitis, Chronic Obstructive Pulmonary Disease (COPD), emphysema, pulmonary sarcoidosis as well for diabetes.
+Embauba (Cecropia species) also called Trumpet tree, is used for the relief of asthma, cough and other upper and lower respiratory complaints (bacterial- and viral infections).
+These are bronchitis, Chronic Obstructive Pulmonary Disease (COPD), emphysema, pulmonary sarcoidosis as well diabetes.

-It also has been used for sores on the mouth and / or tongue.
+It is also used for sores on the mouth and/or tongue.

 The herbal tincture and tea can be considered as an effective herbal support for the lungs and respiration system.